yoctoyotta1024/CLEO/docs/source/intro/monoids.rst

 Monoids
 =======

-This is the use of monoids in CLEO.
+The use of monoids of CLEO... comming soon!